Introduction to Barcodes

 • Choose whichever barcode image format (e.g. jpeg, pdf) you prefer.

 • Resize the image to fit into your product packaging.
 Please keep in mind the Barcode Dimensions: The standard size is about 38mm wide x 25mm high.
-The smallest recommended size is 80% of standard size – i.e. about 30mm wide x 20mm high.
+The smallest recommended size is 80% of the standard size – i.e. about 30mm wide x 20mm high.

 • Add the barcode to your product packaging in an easily visible, flat location.
-Don’t print too close to the edge or over seams.
+Don’t print too close to the edge or over any seams.

 - Positioning on a curved surface, e.g. a bottle, it is best to rotate the barcode. i.e. like a ladder (vertical) instead of a fence (horizontal).